tyy-dev/TerminalGui.Extensions/README.md

 Does the exact same as NextPosY, but for the X position.
 By default no auto-positioning is applied for X.

+**SkipAutoPositioning**

+If true, skips any auto-positioning logic for any future added childam, unless it is set to false again.
+It is suggested to set this property when using view.WithLayout if you do not want auto-positioning to interfere with the layouting.

 **GetLastChildAdded()**

 ```csharp